gzsus/COMP345-PROJECT/README.md

-# COMP345-RISK
+# COMP345-A1
-Game made for C++ Programming Class
+RISK Game made for C++ Programming Class

 This is a graded assignment for the COMP345 course at Concordia University.
 The Repository will contain a medium sized application simulating a game of RISK.